TalAter/annyang/docs/FAQ.md

 ## Can annyang be used in Chromium or Electron?

-Yes, however you must create your own Chromium keys and are limited to 50 requests/day.
+Yes, however, you must create your own Chromium keys and are limited to 50 requests/day.
 To do this you'll need to provide your own keys at runtime by following the instructions for [Acquiring Keys](https://www.chromium.org/developers/how-tos/api-keys) in the Chromium developer docs.

 ## Can annyang be used in Cordova?

 Yes.
 In order to use `webKitSpeechRecognition` you will need to use [Crosswalk](https://github.com/crosswalk-project/cordova-plugin-crosswalk-webview) and the [Cordova Media Plugin](https://github.com/apache/cordova-plugin-media).
-These can be added to an existing cordova project with the following commands:
+These can be added to an existing Cordova project with the following commands:

 ```
 cordova plugin add cordova-plugin-crosswalk-webview